autonity/docs.autonity.org/content/docs/oracle/run-oracle/_index.md

 1. Enter your working directory for the oracle server.

 2. Configure data source plugins.
-Navigate to the `config` sub-directory of your installation (default: `./build/bin/config`) and edit the `plugins-conf.yml` file to add an entry for each plugin you are configuring.
+Navigate to the `config` sub-directory of your installation (default: `./build/bin/config`) and edit the `plugins-conf.yml` file to add plugin configuration.

     For how to do this see [Configure plugins](/oracle/run-oracle/#configure-plugins) on this page.